SkylineCommunications/dataminer-docs/connector-help/connector_help/SpacePath_Communications_SPC1100.md

 # SpacePath Communications SPC1100

-This is an SNMP driver that is used to monitor and configure the SpacePath Communications SPC1100 equipment.
+This is an SNMP connector that is used to monitor and configure the SpacePath Communications SPC1100 equipment.

 ## About